The "Jury-Rigged BJP Tools" are a modified version of Bengt Jardrup's Quake BSP Compiler suite

 Interestingly, the most casual narcissistic abuse usually came from people with "big names" in the community.

-More often than not, these were people who were luckier than most in many ways - even from an early age - but instead of being thankful for it and acting the part, it just fed their already immense arrogance even more.
+More often than not, these were people who were luckier than most in many ways - even from an early age - but instead of being thankful and acting the part, it only fattened their already immense arrogance.

 They themselves most likely never had to deal with the same toxicity they exuded, but still somehow thought it necessary to act like brutal narcissistic gatekeepers - their word being gospel.

 Since they have been allowed to shape the cold culture of this community for many years, it only attracted more people who share many of the same narcissistic traits, knowing they will feel right at home.

-They all care about one thing only : to "shine" and consequently open up an easy source of narcissistic supply for themselves.
+They care about one thing only : to "shine" and consequently open up easy sources of narcissistic supply for themselves.

-No interest in treating others like human beings - too boring, too uncool.
+No interest in treating others like human beings - that would be too boring, too uncool.

-The easy and fast way to "fame" is much too seductive.
+The easy and fast way to "fame" is much more seductive.

-Ironically, those who had it far easier than the people who came before them who had to make do with worse tools and resources, also ended up quickly becoming some of the loudest and most arrogant.
+Ironically, the ones who had it far easier than many who came before them ( who had to make do with simpler tools, less resources and more constraints ) also ended up quickly becoming some of the loudest and most arrogant.

-Maybe helping and boosting people who have no frame of reference is ultimately the wrong thing to do ..
+Maybe helping people who have no frame of reference or take everything for granted is the wrong thing to do after all ..

-In such an environment, once you find yourself in a situation that requires simple understanding or basic empathy, you will realize just how far below zero human coldness can go.
+In such an environment, once you find yourself in a situation that requires simple understanding or basic empathy, you will realize that human coldness is not limited by absolute zero.

 Maybe i will write a more detailed post about all of this at some point.